zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 ## Step 2: Project creation from data set

-1. Click on the added data set.
-This will open for project creation.
+1. In the **Data** tab, click on the added data set.
+This will open screen for project creation.
 ![](./images/aa7.png " ")

 ## Step 3: Explain Feature

-Let us now learn the Augmented Analytics of OAS using in built **Explain** feature.
+Let us now learn the Augmented Analytics of OAS using the  **Explain** feature.

 1. Select the Revenue column and right-click to select “Explain Revenue”
 ![](./images/aa8.png " ")